 If the landlord decides to sell the property, you could be forced to move.
 This can be a major inconvenience for businesses that have invested time and money in customizing their space.
 In addition, if the new owner decides to redevelop the property, you may be required to move even if you have a lease.

 Another potential disadvantage of leasing commercial real estate is that you will not have control over the property.
 The landlord will be responsible for making all decisions about the property, including repairs, renovations, and changes to the common areas.
 This can be a problem for businesses that want a say in how their space is used.

 Now that you know the pros and cons of leasing vs buying industrial commercial property, you may be wondering how to decide which option is right for your business.
 Here are a few tips to help you make the decision:

 - Talk to your accountant to see how leasing or buying will affect your taxes.

 - Consider the amount of money you’re willing to invest in commercial real estate.

 - Think about how long you plan on staying in the space.

 - Determine whether you want the flexibility to customize your space.

 When it comes to growing your business, it is essential to acquire commercial real estate.
 The decision of whether to buy or lease should be based on your specific needs and goals.
 If you are looking for a long-term investment, purchasing commercial real estate may be the right choice.
 However, if you need flexibility or are working with a limited budget, leasing may be a better option.
 Ultimately, the best way to decide is to consult with your accountant and real estate advisor to see what makes the most financial sense for your business.

-If you want additional help, be sure to in touch with a trusted commercial real estate broker that can help you do lease versus purchase analysis to figure out what is best for you.
-We’d be happy to help!
-Please contact us today to get started.
+If you want additional help, be sure to in touch with a trusted commercial real estate broker that can help you do a lease versus purchase analysis to figure out what is best for you.
+I’d be happy to help!
+Please contact me today to get started.